emmett-shark/SongOrganizer/README.md

 - Place the .dll in `<TromboneChampDir>/BepInEx/plugins`

 ## Changelog
+v1.3.2
+- Fix bug with reloading tracks when leaving song select

 v1.3.1
 - Fix bug with reloading tracks
 - Fix bug where any track with the same trackref as a rated track will be considered a rated track, even when it's not